Favodar/BA/README.md

 At their core, the classes are divided into 3 layers.
 The first one initializes the RL algorithms and specifies the hyperparameters.
 It also starts the training, logging, and loads and/or saves the models and environment parameters.
 The second layer implements the OpenAI gym environment abstract class, a standardized way of implementing a reinforcement learning envíronment that works with the stable-baselines algorithms.
 In order to keep the code readable, communication with ROS and Gazebo was outsourced to a third layer, which gets called upon by the gym environment class.
-This makes making changes to the gym environment easier (i.e. changing the action space) and less error prone.
+This makes making changes to the (second layer) gym environment easier (i.e. changing the action space) and less error prone.
-This third layer provides functions like “getObservation(action)”, which returns an observation of the physics simulation given an action, and “getReward()”.
+This third layer provides functions like “getObservation(action)”, which returns an observation of the physics simulation given an action, and “getReward()”, which calculates the reward.

 In the ballrolling scenario, the layer-script-correspondence is like this:
 - First Layer: ```BallrollingTouchEnd_PPO2_Franka.py```